Top 10 Long Island Beaches

 Nickerson Beach Park, Lido Beach

-Fees: $15 daily for Nassau County Leisure Pass holder / $37 daily for non-holders.
+Fees: $15 daily for Nassau County residents / $37 daily for non-residents.

 Hours: Lifeguards on duty daily from 9 a.m.-6 p.m. during beach season.

 A true community beach, Nickerson Beach Park offers a ton of activities and fun ways for the family to spend the lazy days of summer.
 The beach stretches a half-mile along the Atlantic Ocean and is connected to a 155-acre park, which has swimming pools (extra fee required for admittance), tennis courts, soccer field, beach volleyball courts, a baseball field, a dog run and campgrounds.
-Cabanas and cabinettes are available to rent during the season, but they are a hot ticket; every year a lottery is held to determine eligibility.
+Cabanas and cabinettes are available to rent during the season, but they are a hot ticket, so you’ll have to be put on a waitlist to become eligible.
 The park also has a concession stand, playground, skate park and two basketball courts.

 Ocean Beach Park, Long Beach

-Fees: $12 daily for City of Long Beach residents / $15 daily for non-residents
+Fees: $12 daily for City of Long Beach residents or $85 for seasonal pass / $15 daily for non-residents or $170 for seasonal pass.
+See all prices.

 Ocean Beach Park is made up of 4 miles of sandy oceanfront beach in Long Beach.
 It features a 2.2-mile boardwalk, which was largely rebuilt after Hurricane Sandy.
 Condominiums and hotels line the landward side of the boardwalk.
 The LIRR station is just a short walk from the beach, making it one of the most convenient Long Island beaches, especially if you are coming from New York City.